iamjoshk/discogs_sync/README.md

 As a script:

+As a script in the card, you can auto-refresh the data.
 Using `entity_id` in the variable lets the entity from flex-table-card be used for the script.
 This is an important part of the auto-refresh.

 Script:
 ```